-Figure 9-2: Under Monitor Display Setup
+Figure 10-2: Under Monitor Display Setup

-- 6. Wire the serial connection from the router/switcher to the auxiliary serial port of the MVP.
-Refer to the MVP manual for details on this procedure. - 7.
-Power-cycle the MVP frame. - 8.
+- 6. Wire the serial connection from the router/switcher to the auxiliary serial port of the MVP. - Power-cycle the MVP frame. - 8.
 Using Maestro, add a UMD to a video object by dragging and dropping it onto the video object. - 9.
 In Mode Settings > Mode > Function, select Protocol ID from the drop-down box. - 10.
 Set the Active Protocol ID to match the video mapping defined by the router/switcher.